← blog

 Plugins are the whole point

 Every feature past email/password is a plugin, and each plugin owns its own routes, database tables, rate-limit rules, and error codes.
 You add capability by adding a constructor to the list.
-Need multi-tenant organizations with teams and invitations?
-Add organization().
+Adding organization() gives you multi-tenant organizations with teams and invitations.

 auth.py